esdc-devcop/esdc-devcop.github.io/docs/_guides/nsd-application-cataloque.md

 ## Installation

-To install Git, you can request it from here: [National Service Desk (NSD) Application Catalogue](http://srmis-sigdi-iagent.prv/AppPortal/en/Home/Index/2).
+To install Git, you can request it from the **National Service Desk (NSD) Application Catalogue** [NSD- internal site](http://srmis-sigdi-iagent.prv/AppPortal/en/Home/Index/2).
 The installation should take approximately 2 days.
 Please be patient.
 NSD usually has a high volume of service tickets to deal with, so it may take more than 2 days before it's installed on your workstation.
 Unfortunately, the SDS support team does not have permission to install Git.